CYPRUS – South

 Most people in the village are retired.
 Workers work in the small orchards.
 Groups of EOKA guerillas operated within the village during 1955-59.
 It is an anti-colonial organization fighting for the expulsion of British troops from the island.

-Church of Panagia (The Virgin) tou Arakou in Lagoudhera: The 12th century part is entirely painted (dome, walls, and ceiling), the 17th century part is white.
+Church of Panagia (The Virgin) tou Arakou in Lagoudhera: The 12th-century part is entirely painted (dome, walls, and ceiling), and the 17th-century part is white.
 Small iconostasis.

 Klirou Bridge (04/02/2002).
 Located close to the Malounta dyke intrusion between lava screens.